NixOS/rfcs/rfcs/0145-doc-strings.md

 1
 ```

-### Structural Rules

-- [S010] - The content of a doc-string is Markdown.
+- The content of a doc-string is Markdown.

 It allows for intuitive usage without knowledge of complex syntax rules.

-- [S011] - predefined heading `keywords` may start a section.
+- predefined heading `keywords` may start a section.
-- [S021] - Content before the first [optional] section is called `description`.
+- Content before the first [optional] section is called `description`.

 This allows for quick writing without the need to use sections.

-- [S022] - Headings H1 are reserved markdown headings.
+- Headings H1 are reserved markdown headings.
 Which are specified in [this list](#keywords).
 Users are allowed to only use H2 (or higher) headings for their free use.

 H1 headings start a section to keep it extendable in the future.
 Users are not allowed to choose them freely, so we keep track of all allowed H1 headings.

 This may also be checked from the doc-tool that may evolve from this RFC (e.g. future versions of nixdoc)

-- [S012] - Every [optional] section started by an H1 heading is continued until the next heading starts.
+- Every [optional] section started by an H1 heading is continued until the next heading starts.
 To the very end of the comment, otherwise.
-- [S014] - Every section may define its own rules.
+- Every section may define its own rules.
 They must be compatible with the formal requirements of doc-strings (this RFC) that can override formal rules locally. (e.g., disable Markdown, use custom syntax, etc.)
-- [S017] - Only the H1-sections (`Keywords`) described in [this list](#keywords) are valid.
+- Only the H1-sections (`Keywords`) described in [this list](#keywords) are valid.

-- [S018] - In case of [future] extensions, every new section `Keyword` must first be added to this RFC.
+- In case of [future] extensions, every new section `Keyword` must first be added to this RFC.
-- [S030] - If sections follow complex logic, it is embraced to specify that logic in a separate sub-RFC.
+- If sections follow complex logic, it is embraced to specify that logic in a separate sub-RFC.
-- [S040] - Usage of the described sections is OPTIONAL.
+- Usage of the described sections is OPTIONAL.
 - more tbd.

 ## Keywords
 [keywords]: #keywords

+The following keywords start new markdown sections

-We wanted to keep the list of initial keywords short.
+> I wanted to keep the list of initial keywords short.
 So by the time this RFC focuses on the formal aspects of doc-strings first.
 More keywords and features for them may be added later on.

 | Keyword     |  Description  | Note |
 | ---         |  ---          | --- |